-Dr. Scott Stanners has worked for nearly a decade in bioenergy technology evaluation and investment and has grown a 4,000+ network in the bioenergy sector.
+Dr. Scott Stanners has worked for over a decade in bioenergy technology evaluation and investment and has grown a 4,000+ network in the bioenergy sector.
 Scott serves as Executive Director at BC Bioenergy Network, a not-for-profit funding agency that has invested over $20 million predominantly in first-of-its-kind bioenergy demonstrations in BC.
 Scott previously worked for a US-based technology marketing company and a Canadian engineering and management consulting company.

-Scott is President of Pacific Energy Innovation Association; Managing Director of West Coast Bioenergy Guild; Board Member at Canada, Australia & New Zealand Business Association; and Advisor at Eagle Energy.
+Scott is President of Pacific Energy Innovation Association; Managing Director of West Coast Bioenergy Guild; former Board Member at Canada, Australia & New Zealand Business Association; and Advisor at Eagle Energy.
 Scott has contributed as a mentor in the BC Innovation Council New Ventures Competition and Connecting Environmental Professionals, and as an interviewer for the Doctor of Medicine Program at UBC.
 Scott was awarded a PhD and a Graduate Certificate in Innovation and Enterprise from the University of Sydney, Australia in 2008, and a Bachelor of Science degree from the University of Calgary in 2000.

 Growing up on an orchard in the Okanagan, Ralohn cultivated a strong interest for sustainability and natural systems that sparked a seven-year career as an environmental professional in the energy industry.
 Throughout his experience at a consultancy firm, he built a proven track record of delivering small and large-scale projects on time and within budget for over 30 clients on 50+ projects.
 He completed a Master of Engineering Leadership in Green Bio-Products from the University of British Columbia in 2017 and holds a bachelor’s degree in Environmental Science from the University of Calgary.
 As Project Director, he will support and deliver on the advancement of renewable and bio-based products through collaboration with BC Bioenergy Network’s community of businesses and innovators.